 - Sprinkle rub coating on the steaks’ both sides.
 Sprinkle honey on one side facing up.

 - Smoke the pork steaks for at least one hour at 200 to 250 degrees Celsius rotating them to enhance they spend equivalent time near the fire.
-Ensure that the smoke billows the entire period.
+Ensure that the smoke billows the entire time.

 - In the process of smoking, use the remaining half of sprite and coke.
 Pour it into a squirt bottle and sprinkle it on the smoking steaks after every 15 to 20 minutes.

 - Put some more coals to ensure that your grill stays at 225 degrees Celsius temperature range.
 Also, ensure that the wrapped pork steaks are as far away from heat as possible.
-Allow them to cook for utmost 45 minutes while wrapped in the aluminium foil.
+Allow them to cook for utmost 45 minutes while wrapped in the aluminum foil.

 - Check a slice of the steaks to see if the meat is pulling away from the bone.
-If you check and see that the meat is still tightly held to the bone, wrap the steaks once more in an aluminium foil and allow them to cook for some minutes while placed away from heat.
+If you check and see that the meat is still tightly held to the bone, wrap the steaks once more in an aluminum foil and allow them to cook for some minutes while placed away from heat.